pudly/schmopera-hugo/content/articles/virgina-opera-tosca.md

 In the title role, Ewa Płonka brought a truly remarkable voice.
 Steely and impossibly huge, I found myself whispering "Wow!" to myself over and over again whenever her voice hit its sweet spot in her upper register.
 The voice is so enormous that it becomes clumsy at times but is still gloriously thrilling to hear, with an ground-shaking top C.

+> The lovers utterly lacked any chemistry, and their tryst felt like a  frivolous flirtation, making it hard to root for their doomed romance.

 Her Tosca, however, lacked sincerity.
 She performed all the beats you expect from a Tosca: the flirting, the jealousy, the forgiveness, the prayer, the murder, the suicide, without ever sinking into ay of them in a satisfying way.
 When the time came in the intense second act, she launched so hurriedly into her "Vissi d'arte" that it crushed the magic of those first four notes which should emerge from nothing.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1571103488/media/2019/10/VAOperaTOSCA-3595_sjcihh.jpg){{% /md %}}